-HOME Investment Partnerships Program 2.
+State Program Name: HOME Investment Partnerships Program ivallie: 2.
+Up to E points based on the average life expectancy of residents in the consustance life in 2.
 Up to 5 points based on the average life expectancy of residents in the census tract (if in multiple tracts, the one with a plurality of units) based on data from the U.S. Small-Area Life Expectancy Estimates Project as reported by the Centers for Disease Control and Prevention.
 Points will be awarded as follows: 5 points where life expectancy is 85.0 years or more • 4 points for 82.5 to 84.9 years • 3 points for 80.0 to 82.4 years • 2 points for 77.5 to 79.9 years • 1 point for 75.0 to 77.4 years 3.
 5 points for all units being located within a Qualified Opportunity Zone (QOZ).
 4. 5 points for all units not being located in a Racially or Ethnically Concentrated Area of Poverty (R/ECAP) as defined by the U.S. Department of Housing and Urban Development.
 5. Up to 5 points based on the number of jobs paying between \$1,251 and \$3,333 per month in a two-mile radius.
 Data from the Longitudinal Employment Household Dynamics (LEHD) database will be used as displayed in the U.S. Census Bureau's OnTheMap tool.
 Points will be awarded as follows: • 5 points for at least 5,000 jobs. • 4 points for 4,000 to 4,999 jobs. • 3 points for 3,000 to 3,999 jobs. • 2 points for 2,000 to 2,999 jobs. • 1 point for 1,000 to 1,999 jobs.
 Negative Site Characteristics: For the detrimental characteristics below, the distance is the shortest straight line from the closest site boundary to the closest boundary line of the detrimental characteristic.
 When a detrimental site characteristic is located on a parcel shared by multiple businesses, the measurement is to the parcel boundary line.
 The determination is as of the time of the site visit and may include characteristics under construction.
-1. 1 point deducted for each instance of a site within: a. five hundred (500) feet of an easement containing an electric substation, whether it active or inactive b. one-half (1/2) mile of an operating commercial beef/hog/chicken/turkey farm of processing plant c. one-half (1/2) mile of a treatment, storage, or disposal facility for hazardous wastes, a active or inactive solid waste disposal facility and/or solid waste transfer facility d. one-quarter (1/4) mile of a sewage treatment plant e. one-quarter (1/4) mile of any jail, prison, detention center or correctional facility (no including a temporary holding facility).
-2. 2 points deducted where any portion of the site contains or permits any easements for overhead electric power lines and/or such electric power lines encumber the site.
+1. 1 point deducted for each instance of a site within: a. five hundred (500) feet of an easement containing an electric substation, whether it is active or inactive b. one-half (1/2) mile of an operating commercial beef/hog/chicken/turkey farm o processing plant c. one-half (1/2) mile of a treatment, storage, or disposal facility for hazardous wastes, a active or inactive solid waste disposal facility and/or solid waste transfer facility d. one-quarter (1/4) mile of a sewage treatment plant e. one-quarter (1/4) mile of any jail, prison, detention center or correctional facility (no including a temporary holding facility).
+2. 2 points deducted where any portion of the site contains or permits any easements fo overhead electric power lines and/or such electric power lines encumber the site.
 The loss of points will not apply if: